nikoladimitroff/Flinterpreter/README.md

 # Flinterpreter
 ## An interpreter for a function language, hooray!
 - - -
 Flinterpreter is a small program written in python 2.7 (~170 loc).
-The only file worth looking is `interpreter.py`, the others constitute the awesome library [`parsley`](parsley).
+The only file worth looking is `interpreter.py`, the others constitute the awesome library [`parsley`][parsley].
-The interepter runs programs written in a special LISP-like language (taught in the course Programming language semantics @ [FMI, SU](fmi)) that I'll call FL for short.
+The interepter runs programs written in a special LISP-like language (taught in the course Programming language semantics @ [FMI, SU][fmi]) that I'll call FL for short.

 First, let us see some examples of programs written in FL.